top of page

-On the Recording Academy’s 2021 Grammys ballot, Alex is a huge advocate for female presence throughout the music industry, striving to foster awareness for inclusivity and diversity in each project she undertakes.
+On the Recording Academy’s 2021 and 2022 Grammys ballot, Alex is a huge advocate for female presence throughout the music industry, striving to foster awareness for inclusivity and diversity in each project she undertakes.
 Alex was asked by Linda Perry to reimagine her iconic hit song, "What's Up?" for Blumhouse Productions horror movie series, "Welcome to the Blumhouse,” released and aired on Amazon Prime.
-Her music video for "What's Up?" premiered on Amazon Music.

 Get in Touch